Clacket/clacket/dataset/README.md

 We believe those features could make recommendations more accurate, but we are yet to test the accuracy of this assumption by comparing between recommendation accuracy with and without the extra features.

 ### Script Results
-Out of 17770 titles, we were able to expand 9399 (52.8%) on the first try.
+Out of 17,770 titles, we were able to expand 9,399 (52.8%) on the first try, which correspond to 81,251,406 ratings (80.9%) in the training set.
 The results were then stored in [expanded_movies.txt](expanded_movies.txt) in the following format (each line is a movie):

   ```Movie_Id|Title|Genres|Actors|Directors|Writers|Languages|Countries|Type```